Lee "Scratch" Perry: Later career

+In 2015, the documentary Lee Scratch Perry's Vision of Paradise had a worldwide release in cinemas as well as on DVD and VOD after premiering at the East End Film Festival in London.
+The film followed Perry for 15 years through his home in Switzerland and travels abroad.

 In September 2015, Perry and Subatomic Sound System launched a 40th anniversary tour for Perry's 1976 album Super Ape.
 The tour began as part of Dub Champions Festival and continued over the next two years with more than 50 dates in North America and some isolated dates in Europe.
 Nearly every show was sold out on the 2015 and 2016 tours.
 It culminated with the release of the Super Ape Returns to Conquer album in September 2017 which debuted at number 2 on iTunes US reggae chart behind Bob Marley's remastered Legend album, and on number 3 on the Billboard reggae chart.
 Larry McDonald performed as part of the band and on the recorded album.
 A Kickstarter campaign was organized in 2015 by Emch of Subatomic Sound System to raise funds to build a custom 15-foot-tall gorilla similar to the one on the original album cover art.
 The Kickstarter campaign reached its goal and the gorilla appeared on stage during 2015 and 2016 tour dates.

 In October 2018, Perry and Subatomic Sound System launched a 45th anniversary tour for the 1973 album Blackboard Jungle Dub, produced by Perry.
 The tour began in North America and tour posters includes the tag line "World's 1st dub album, Live for the first time".
 Rolling Stone published a preview of the tour.

 2019 saw the release of The Revelation of Lee "Scratch" Perry, a film about the making of his 2010 album Revelation, directed by Steve Marshall for State of Emergency.
 The film features intimate behind the scenes footage of Perry at work in his home studio in the Swiss Alps and an in depth interview with him.

 In April 2019, hip hop producer Mr. Green announced that he would be doing a record made out of Perry's famous audio stems.
 In July 2019, Perry announced that the record is entitled Super Ape vs. 緑: Open Door and that it would release through Tuff Kong Records on 19 August 2019.
 The record combined over 20 different genres of music.
 Hypebeast said it was "Perry's best work in years" and that it "pushes boundaries of various genres.
 The record reached the Top 10 on the iTunes reggae chart and the Top 100 on the Billboard reggae chart.

 A couple of weeks prior to his death, Perry released his last song, "No Bloody Friends".
-The song was a collaboration with Ral Ston, and it was released on August 13, 2021.
+The song was a collaboration with Ral Ston, and it was released on 13 August 2021.